-This toolkit sets out the process that local authorities, and their partners, use to evaluate the extent of people sleeping rough, by carrying out either a snapshot count or evidence-based estimate.
+This toolkit sets out the process that local authorities, and their partners, use to arrive at their annual snapshot figure of people sleeping rough.

 Rough Sleeping Counts and Estimates – all you need to know.

 Here we explain how this is done, and what methodologies are used to collate the national rough sleeping statistics.

 Homeless Link is funded by the Ministry of Housing, Communities and Local Government (MHCLG) to support local authorities in England to undertake either a count or an intelligence-led estimate of the number of people rough sleeping.
 Below are the answers to the most common questions people ask in relation to this process.